Priscilla Brooks

-Priscilla Brooks is CLF’s Vice President and Director of Ocean Conservation, focusing on protecting marine habitat and wildlife and building healthy fishing communities.
+Priscilla Brooks is CLF’s Vice President for Ocean Conservation, which focuses on protecting marine habitat and wildlife and building healthy fishing communities.
 Before joining CLF in 1994, she performed extensive research on seafood marketing and trade, as well as aquaculture economics.
 In addition, she has worked on recreational fishing boats and research vessels in waters from Labrador to the Caribbean.
 Priscilla holds a BS from Cornell University as well as an MS and PhD in environmental and resource economics from the University of Rhode Island.

 Recent Posts